danielbodnar/awesome-stars/README.md

 ## instagram

+- [MrTuxx/SocialPwned](https://github.com/MrTuxx/SocialPwned) - SocialPwned is an OSINT tool that allows to get the emails, from a target, published in social networks such as Instagram, Linkedin and Twitter to find possible credentials leaks in PwnDB or Dehashed
 - [megadose/holehe](https://github.com/megadose/holehe) - holehe allows you to check if the mail is used on different sites like twitter, instagram and will retrieve information on sites with the forgotten password function.
 - [GorvGoyl/Clone-Wars](https://github.com/GorvGoyl/Clone-Wars) - 100+ open-source clones of popular sites like Airbnb, Amazon, Instagram, Netflix, Tiktok, Spotify, Whatsapp, Youtube etc. See source code, demo links, tech stack, github stars.
 - [mholt/timeliner](https://github.com/mholt/timeliner) - All your digital life on a single timeline, stored locally -- DEPRECATED, SEE TIMELINIZE (link below)